The Panic Attack Prevention Programme

 You already know that the anxiety, panic, or ‘fight or flight’ response is a natural mechanism, so this one doesn’t even figure.

 When having an anxiety attack, it can feel like you have lost control.

 In fact, all that has happened is that control has shifted from your conscious to your unconscious mind, so things are still being regulated, just differently.
 Your Boss is out to lunch and your Security Officer is taking charge.
 Remember, how would a large multi-million company run if the guy on the door who checks visitors in was in charge – would it be as in order as when the MD is up there doing his bit?

 Panic Thought 7: “Feeling so weak you can’t move or may fall down”

 The feeling of weakness is caused by the shaking we mentioned earlier – surfeit of adrenaline that is not being used, just ‘waiting’ in your muscles waiting for that ‘call to action’.
 In fact, you are actually stronger when panicking than at any other time as your large muscles are being supplied with plenty of oxygen – it’s why we can hear of these prodigious feats of strength in times of extreme danger or emergency.

-Panic Thought 8: “Belief that you’re going to be embarrassed or humiliated”
+Panic Thought 8: “Belief that you’re going to be embarrassed”